nigel-millward/learning-and-innovation/python_features/README.md

 | 3.9            |      2020-10-05      |        2025-10 |
 | 3.8            |      2019-10-14      |        2024-10 |

+In the first 1.5 years there are planned releases with bugfixes.
+In the next 3.5 years there are only security fixes and source distribution without precompiled binaries.
+Starting with Python 3.13 it will change to 2 + 3 years.

 ### Version 3.8
 1. The Walrus in the Room: Assignment Expressions